-Rolling paratha: First we need to stuff spicy potato into the dough as shown below and roll into a thin paratha.
-Heat a griddle and cook both sides in medium flame.
+Rolling into paratha: First we need to stuff spicy potato into the dough as shown below and roll into a thin paratha.
+Heat a griddle and cook both the sides in medium flame.
 Serve hot aloo paratha after applying little ghee (or butter) on both the sides.

-I am comfortable to roll the dough with equal size of filling, if you want you can try with larger filling.
+I am comfortable to roll out the dough with equal size of filling, if you want you can try with larger filling.

 Garlic-tomato dip is the best alternate for any pickle and it tastes great with roti, puri or paratha with various fillings.
 Now lets look into the recipe for this delicious red chutney.